etn05/Scent-Scape/README.md

 # Scense — 3JS Scent Scape

-A 3D interactive scent space built with Three.js for **Hybrid Visual Identity / Brand Development**.
+A 3D interactive scent space built with Three.js for NYU's **Hybrid Visual Identity / Brand Development**.

 This project explores how scent can be experienced digitally through visual interaction.
 Instead of smelling a fragrance physically, users navigate a virtual environment where scents are represented through 3D objects, atmosphere, color, texture, and movement.